MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Copy-list-initialization

 Visual Studio 2017 correctly raises compiler errors related to object creation using initializer lists.
 These errors weren't caught in Visual Studio 2015, and could lead to crashes or undefined runtime behavior.
-As per N4594 13.3.1.7p1, in copy-list-initialization, the compiler is required to consider an explicit constructor for overload resolution, but must raise an error if that particular overload gets chosen.
+As per N4594 13.3.1.7p1, in copy-list-initialization, the compiler is required to consider an explicit constructor for overload resolution.
+However, it must raise an error if that particular overload gets chosen.

 The following two examples compile in Visual Studio 2015 but not in Visual Studio 2017.